 A dissertation is a major writing accomplishment and one that is heavily reviewed by the student's Dissertation Committee.
 It is also a major presentation accomplishment, because students are under pressure to respond quickly and accurately to all questions fielded by the committee and by others attending.

-Students will be strongly encouraged to present the results of their research at national (and international) conferences, hone their presentation skills, solicit feedback from other experts in the field and to strengthen their ties to the University and research communities.
+Students will be strongly encouraged to present the results of their research at national (and international) conferences, to hone their presentation skills, solicit feedback from other experts in the field and to strengthen their ties to the University and research communities.
 Students will also be strongly encouraged to write the results of their research for publication in high-quality, peer-reviewed journals or proceedings.

 M.S. in Aerospace Engineering